MrMusic25/linux-pref/README.md

 `source ~/linux-pref/.bashrc`

 I would also recommend doing the same for .bash_aliases.
 Perform the same actions for root as well.
 (All of this is done by INSTALL.sh, of course)

+### oldChangelogs.txt
+This is where I keep old versions of the different scripts' changelogs, so the script itself isn't so cluttered.

+From now on, script will only keep the last three major revisions of a script, including the minor revisions to each.
+Everything else will be put here.

+e.g. If script is version 1.7.2, it will only keep revisions of 1.7.x, 1.6.x, and 1.5.x.
+All else stored here.

 ### programLists/
 I tried putting all my favorite programs in one document, but found it to be inefficient as I didn't want ALL the packages installaed on EVERY computer.